egulay/helpdesk/README.md

 - JUnit 5 – used for testing the code
 - Testcontainers – runs temporary databases in Docker for tests
 - Lombok – reduces boilerplate code in Java classes
+- HashiCorp Vault – tool that stores secrets (like passwords and connection strings) safely

 ## Installation & Execution
-The solution requires up-to-date [Docker](https://www.docker.com/products/docker-desktop/) to execute all integration tests with maven surefire plugin.
+You need the latest [Docker Desktop](https://www.docker.com/products/docker-desktop/) to run integration tests with the Maven Surefire plugin.
 ### Base [Docker](https://www.docker.com/products/docker-desktop/) Images for Integration Tests
 * #### Testcontainers version 0.3.3
 ```sh